Join

 Routes to joining as a Ph.D. student: Applicants may enter a Ph.D. program with us through one of several routes:

-1. Through the UTIAS Ph.D. program following completion of a M.A.Sc. degree.
+1. Through the UTIAS Ph.D. program following completion of an M.A.Sc. degree.

-2. Through the CS Ph.D. program following completion of a M.Sc. degree.
+2. Through the CS Ph.D. program following completion of an M.Sc. degree.

 Application process:

-• Step 1: Apply through the one of the routes above.
-Your chances are not directly affected by your choice of route.
+• Step 1: Apply through one of the routes above.
 Mention the PI’s name in your application if you’re interested in working together, and describe your research interests as they relate to ours.

-• Step 2: Virtual interview: For candidates we select to interview, we will discuss your background and potential research directions together in the interview.
+• Step 2: Virtual interview: For candidates we select to interview, we will discuss your background, goals, and potential research directions together in the interview.

 Master’s Degree applicants